adroitwhiz/after-effects-to-blender-export/README.md

 #### Adjust Frame Start/End
 If checked, this will adjust the Start and End frames of the Blender scene's playback/rendering range to those of the imported composition's work area.

+#### Cameras to Markers
+If checked, this will create timeline markers and bind them to the imported camera layers' in/out points.
+This means that Blender will automatically switch between cameras the same way After Effects does.

 Once the desired options have been set, navigate to the .json file exported via the After Effects script, and click Import AE Comp:

 ![Blender step 4](docs/blender-step4.png)